german-gonzalez/networkingworkshop/_coverpage.md

 > ## Under construction
 > ## not for customer use yet!!

+> ### This set of labs will be repopulated once the development is complete.
+> ### For any questions contact us via emails below.
+Thanks

 > VPCs, Subnets, Peering, Transit Gateways, VPNs and Traffic Mirroring
 > - Labs and Instructions